The pastor or ministry leader is often excited to implement the successful program he or she had conducted in his or her past pastorate or leadership.

 This has been very customary or even stereotype thinking, really.

-For example, a pastor having been called to lead a 60 or 100-year-old congregation would probably think, “Oh, I’ve been called to pastor a very old church and I think they expect me to bring new things to revive their dated congregation.”
+For example, a pastor having been called to lead a 60 or 100-year-old congregation would probably think, “Oh, I’ve been called to pastor an ancient church, and I think they expect me to bring new things to revive their dated congregational practices.”

-On the other side, the 60 or 100-year-old congregation would say, “Hey, we’ve got a new pastor coming and we hope to see him lead us into something new and revolutionary so the church will be regenerated.”
+On the other side, the 60 or 100-year-old congregation would say, “Hey, we’ve got a new pastor coming, and we hope to see him lead us into something new and revolutionary so he will regenerate our church.”

 Whoah!
 Hang on!
 Wait a minute.

-If this is the church’s customary outlook, then are we saying here that in the last 60 or 100 years in the life of the church, the Sovereign God has not done anything for His faithful community?
+If this is the church’s customary outlook, then are we saying here that in the last 60 or 100 years in the local church’s life, the Sovereign God has not done anything for His faithful community?

 It is my belief that even if the old congregation has been in a lethargic state for many decades now, the Omnipotent, Omniscient, and Omnipresent God is speaking, working, finishing the work He has started.

-It is the pastor and the church, working together to search and re-discover the wonderful, amazing things that the Almighty God has done throughout the church’s faith journey.
+The pastor and the church work together to search and re-discover the wonderful, amazing things that the Almighty God has done throughout the church’s faith journey.

 There is a trove of faith lessons deeply embedded and has become indigenous to the local congregation.

-Sadly, in some pastor’s zealousness to achieve well for his and the congregation’s expectations, he or she would direct the church to focus more on what he or she wants for the church to do and not pay attention to discovering the indigenous faith-wisdom of the church.
+Sadly, in some pastor’s zealousness to achieve well for his and the congregation’s expectations, they would direct the church to focus more on what they want for the church to do and not pay attention to discovering the indigenous faith-wisdom of the church.